Hawks edge Knicks in fourth overtime | Taiwan News

 WIZARDS 107, PELICANS 94

-NEW ORLEANS (AP) — John Wall had 18 points and 19 assists, Bradley Beal scored 27 points, and Washington beat New Orleans to extend its winning streak to four.
+NEW ORLEANS (AP) — John Wall had 18 points and 19 assists and Bradley Beal scored 27 points as Washington beat New Orleans to extend its winning streak to four.

 Marcin Gortat had 17 points and 11 rebounds, and Markieff Morris added 21 points for the Wizards.
 They briefly squandered a 17-point halftime lead, but regained control for good with a pivotal 8-0 run in the middle of the third quarter highlighted by 3s by Beal and Morris.